HAShihab/fathmm/README.md

 This parameter controls the prediction algorithm used in our software

 ```
-Inherited  : return predictions weighted for human inherited-disease
-mutations (this is the default)
+* Inherited  : return predictions weighted for human inherited-disease mutations [this is the default]
-Unweighted : return unweighted (species-independant) predictions
+* Unweighted : return unweighted (species-independant) predictions
-Cancer     : return predictions weighted for Human cancer - use this option
+* Cancer     : return predictions weighted specifically for Human cancer
-when you wish to distinguish between cancer-associated/driver mutations and other
-disease-associated/passenger mutations
 ```

 * -p <PHENO>